 Ed Note: Sol de Vida Rehabilitation Clinic was written by Linda in 2007.
-After the Mayoral election in 2007, the new mayor changed the name and all of the personel at the facility.
-It was closed for awhile, but then re-opened.
+After the Mayoral election in 2007, the new mayor changed the name and all of the personnel at the facility.
+It was closed for a while, then re-opened.
 As of July, 2012, the facility still is operating, but less focused than before.
 The Cuban doctors are no longer there.
 The primary physician, Dr. Andrade, opened up his own private homeopathic office on 10 de Agosto below the market.
 It is called Cruz Andina.

 There’s a charming legend told here about a great fire that was decimating everything in this sector of Ecuador.
 All the animals were fleeing for their lives.
 Then the colibris (Spanish for hummingbirds) banded together to save the day by putting out the fire.

 They sped back and forth, each with water in his beak, patiently putting out the flames a few drops at a time.
 The colibri symbolizes hope, renewal and rehabilitation.
 It’s no accident that “Sol de Vida,” a physical and mental rehabilitation clinic that opened in Cotacachi on April 1, 2005, chose the hummingbird as its symbol.

 Sol de Vida is a space for human development.
 It promotes health for children, adolescents and adults in all ways--through prevention of illness and disease, education, treatment, rehabilitation and recuperation.
 Its goal is to make a major contribution to a better quality of human life.